danmasta/angular-google-maps/README.md

   <tr>
     <td><pre>google-map</pre></td>
     <td>Element</td>
     <td>A <code>&lt;google-map&gt;</code> element.
-This is the main element, the Google map will be built here.
+This is the main element; the Google map will be built here.
 Supports 6 different options configured as attributes:
     <ul>
     <li><code>[offset]</code> - the amount to offset the map center</li>
     <li><code>[direction-service]</code> - enables the direction service, and by dependency the geolocation service</li>